-The 40 dBZ threshold is exceeded only in small, localized areas in the WSR-88D observations (Fig. 7), in individual convective elements within the core of the LEV and the leading convective line.
-Near the LEV (c.f.
-Fig. 5i-l) where observed radar reflectivity exceeds 40 dBZ, moderate to high NEP values are found (Fig. 7), although observed reflectivity exceeding 40 dBZ in the leading convective line is largely missed by the forecast ensembles.
-Particularly at later forecast times, all experiments strongly overestimate the geographic coverage of 40 dBZ echoes, due in part to spurious convection that develops near the CASA radar network (Fig. 7c, f, i).
+Using the NEP method, P(Z > 40 dBZ) is also calculated for CNTL, CNTL_LIN, and NoMMP; the results are shown in Fig. 8.
+The 40-dBZ threshold is exceeded only in small, localized areas in the WSR-88D observations (Fig. 8), in individual convective elements within the core of the LEV, and the leading convective line.
+Near the LEV (cf. Figs. 5i-l) where observed radar reflectivity exceeds 40 dBZ, moderate-high NEP values are found (Fig. 8), although observed reflectivity exceeding 40 dBZ in the leading convective line is largely missed by the forecast ensembles.
+Particularly at later forecast times, all experiments strongly overestimate the geographic coverage of 40-dBZ echoes, due in part to spurious convection that develops near the CASA radar network (Figs. 8c,f,i).
 The causes of this spurious convection are considered in section 3c.
-The intensity of the trailing convective line extending southeast and south of the CASA domain into north-central Texas (Fig. 7) is also overestimated; moderate to high NEP values are present in areas where no reflectivity exceeding 40 dBZ was observed.
-The ensemble adequately forecasts the extent and location of regions of moderate precipitation within the system (Fig. 6), but a combination of position and intensity errors, and development of spurious convection limits forecast skill for more intense convective cores (Fig. 7).
+The intensity of the trailing convective line extending southeast and south of the CASA domain into north-central Texas (Fig. 8) is also overestimated; moderate-high NEP values are present in areas where no reflectivity exceeding 40 dBZ was observed.
+The ensemble adequately forecasts the extent and location of regions of moderate precipitation within the system (Fig. 6), but a combination of position error, intensity error, and the development of spurious convection limits forecast skill for more intense convective cores (Fig. 8).